Rick Snyder: Flint water crisis

-On April 16, 2020, an article was published giving details of evidence of corruption and a cover-up by Snyder and his "fixer" Rich Baird, and saying the statute of limitations on some of the most serious felony misconduct-in-office charges would expire on April 25, 2020.
-The article was published by Vice News, written by Jordan Chariton and Jenn Dize, the co-founders of Status Coup, with photos by Brittany Greeson.
+On April 16, 2020, Vice News published an article suggesting evidence of corruption and a cover-up by Snyder and his "fixer" Rich Baird, adding that the statute of limitations on some of the most serious felony misconduct-in-office charges would expire nine days later.
 Responses from Michigan state authorities denied that a deadline was approaching and said that criminal prosecutions would follow.

-On January 12, 2021, It was announced that nine former government officials including Rick Snyder would face charges resulting from the Flint water crisis.
-Snyder was charged with two misdemeanors of willful neglect but he pleaded not guilty to the charges.
-Following its practice of paying the legal costs for state employees charged with a criminal offense, the administrative board of Michigan approved an up to $1.45 million contract with Warner Norcross & Judd law corporation to defend the former governor Snyder.
+On January 12, 2021, It was announced that nine former government officials — including Snyder — would face charges resulting from the Flint water crisis.
+Snyder was charged with two misdemeanors of willful neglect, but he pleaded not guilty to the charges.
+Following its practice of paying the legal costs for state employees charged with a criminal offense, the administrative board of Michigan approved a contract worth up to $1.45 million with the Warner Norcross & Judd law corporation to defend Snyder.
+The charges against Snyder were ultimately dismissed in December 2023.

 Subsequent career

-Just before leaving the governor's office, Snyder formed a new Ann Arbor based company called RPAction LLC whose staff consists of former officials of the Snyder administration.
+Just before leaving the governor's office, Snyder formed a new Ann Arbor–based company called RPAction LLC whose staff consists of former officials of the Snyder administration.
 On June 29, 2019, Snyder accepted a soon-to-be appointment at Harvard to share his knowledge of state and local government.
 On July 3, he tweeted that he was "turning down" the offer: "It would have been exciting to share my experiences, both positive and negative; our current political environment and its lack of civility makes this too disruptive.
 I wish them the best."
 Snyder endorsed Democrat Joe Biden during the 2020 United States presidential election, alleging that "President Trump lacks a moral compass.
 He ignores the truth" and that the president "also demonstrated that he does not fully appreciate policy matters, including public health, the economy and foreign relations, nor does he seem to want to learn."